Academic Freedom Policy

 of the assessment dates.
 A student who has an associate or bachelor’s degree from a regionally-accredited

-institution is exempt from taking the assessment.
+institution in the U.S. is exempt from taking the assessment.
 Students who have questions about the general education

 assessment should contact their advisors.